Blake Ahearn: College career

-Ahearn played collegiately for the Missouri State Bears from 2003–2007.
+Ahearn played collegiately for the Missouri State Bears from 2003 to 2007.
 He was poised to finish his career with four straight NCAA free-throw titles but failed, and finished with an accuracy of 92.5% during his senior year.
 He finished his college career as a 94.6% free throw shooter, 435 for 460, all-time best percentage.
 He also holds a single-season record at 97.5%.
 He made 60 consecutive free-throws twice in his career (December 20, 2003, through February 14, 2004, and December 19, 2004, to February 26, 2005) which are school and Missouri Valley Conference records.
 He missed his final attempt against the San Diego State Aztecs in the NIT on March 24, 2007, his final college game.
 He holds the record for career three-pointers at Missouri State with 276 and was selected the Missouri Valley Conference (MVC) Freshman of the Year (2004), also being a two-time all-MVC first teamer (2006 and 2007).
-He came within one game each season of making the NCAA tournament and failed to reach any.
+He came within one game each season of making the NCAA tournament but failed to reach any.
 His team lost in double overtime to Northern Iowa in the MVC Tournament finals his freshman year and to Creighton in the MVC finals his sophomore year.
 His team was rated 21st in the RPI his junior year and 33rd his senior year, which included a win over #7 in the nation Wisconsin.

+In 2016, he was inducted into the Missouri State University Athletics Hall of Fame.